 If you are interested in joining our LOSS Team you can send an email here: LOSS Team Interest Email

-LOSS Team members work in conjunction with the Coroner's Offices of both Tulare and Kings Counties, local mortuaries, organ donation networks, chaplains, and other persons and organizations that are involved in the response continuum following a death.
-When a possible suicide occurs, the LOSS Team is contacted to dispatch to the scene of the loss.
+Initially, LOSS Team members work in conjunction with the Coroner's Offices of both Tulare and Kings Counties, local mortuaries, organ donation networks, chaplains, and other persons and organizations that are involved in the response continuum following a death.
+Now under Tulare County, when a possible suicide occurs, the LOSS Team is contacted to dispatch to the scene of the loss.
 The team then provides information, linkage, and guidance to those in need.
 The team does not provide therapy or counseling but will help those willing to receive these services find appropriate providers via our Grief & Bereavement Counseling voucher program.

 Our LOSS Team has been running for two years and is focusing efforts on adding capacity.
 We currently offer our services following all suicide deaths in Tulare and Kings counties with only five volunteers.
 We need more LOSS Team members!